Skip to main content

 And I’ll also cover how you can help your customer team speak to the roadmap.
 And all of this will come delivered as a ready made training package that you can use.
 So you’ll be able to get a copy of the training slides that I’m going to show you, so you can edit and adapt them and then deliver them Yourself to your internal teammates.

-So you’re going to be seeing a a deck within a deck here today.
-So before we can get before we can start to train the team on how to eke out the most useful feedback from their customers, we need to get them in the habit of actually submitting feedback in the first place.
+So you’re going to be seeing a deck within a deck here today.
+So before we can start to train the team on how to make out the most useful feedback from their customers, we need to get them in the habit of actually submitting feedback in the first place.
 And I bet that a bunch of you have this challenge.

 How to consistently get feedback from your internal stakeholders and customer teams in an organized way.
 In our endeavors to solve this problem, we’ve spoken to.
 I mean, I guess thousands upon thousands of product managers over the years, we’ve listened to all the different ways that product teams are successfully getting feedback from their internal stakeholders.